 Whether it’s a new application or a legacy modernization project, you should follow these four best practices when implementing a microservices-based application.

 Best Practice #1: Dedicate each microservice to a single data source (it should only control one table).

 Best Practice #2: Each microservice should only do one thing and do that one thing well.
 However, you should also stay away from nano-services (i.e., breaking each service into sub-components) — going too small becomes inefficient, maintain a balance.

 Best Practice #3: When you build microservices, they should employ bounded context.
 This ensures that one microservice will handle each context, such as the sales context (e.g., order, cart, etc.), and support context in an e-commerce application.

 Best Practice #4: Favor re-writing over re-usability, such as when you have two or more microservices with common elements.
 You should re-write them to be different rather than having them share the same logic across multiple applications.

 If you intend to transition to microservices — or develop a microservices application from scratch — then you must ensure you have sufficient development resources at-hand.
 This is a costly (but worthwhile) expense, so start by speaking with an experienced software development partner.

 By speaking to an outside partner, you’ll get access to the tools and expertise needed to bring your application to fruition.
 Trying to build these competencies in-house will add to your costs and time-to-market.

 At Techolution, we help businesses cut the time it takes to bring their applications to market by delivering market-ready solutions within weeks.
-Talk to us today to see how we can steer your company ahead of your competitors.
+Contact us today to see how we can steer your company ahead of your competitors.